 Surface and Wall mount models can be mounted directly to a wall, pilaster or post mounted using a DoorKing mounting post (there are several different styles available).
 The flush mount model is designed to be mounted into a pilaster, wall or kiosk.
 In any case, be sure it is securely mounted and is not subject to continuous vibration from closing doors or gates.

-Flush Mount in a Pilaster, Wall or Kiosk
+Flush Mount in a Pilaster.
+Wall or Kiosk

 Mount rough-in box into the pilaster, wall or kiosk.
 Run conduit inside wall into bottom of rough-in box if desired.
-Use appropriate hardware (Not supplied) to secure the rough-in box in place.